 Two Kinds of Pepper Plant Pruning

-First of all, we should make it clear that there are 2 ways for pruning bell peppers.
+First of all, we should make it clear that there are two ways for pruning bell peppers.
 The first way for pruning pepper plants is early season pruning and the second is late season pruning.
 We will look at the benefits of both of these.

 Early season pepper plant pruning